SzGeri25/vizsgaremek-bogdan-szabo/README.md

 * Importáld a projektet NetBeans 19-be
 * Állítsd be a Wildfly szervert, indítsd el
-* Állítsd be a MySQL adatbázist a docs/sql mappában található scriptek segítségével
+* Állítsd be a MySQL adatbázist a database mappában található script segítségével